 Who pays the levy?

-All eligible Non-Domestic properties with a rateable valuation with the BID area will be liable for the levy for the duration of the BID.
-Churches, Car Parks, Public Conveniences, Domestic Properties which are for let for rent and are beneath the £5K valuation threshold and Office Based Charities are excluded from paying the levy.
+All eligible Non-Domestic properties with a rateable valuation within the BID area will be liable for the levy for the duration of the BID.
+Churches, Car Parks, Public Conveniences, Domestic Properties which are for let for rent and are beneath the £7.5K valuation threshold and Office Based Charities are excluded from paying the levy.
 Any additional rateable property formed/created during the lifetime of the BID will be liable to pay the levy, – e.g. new build, alterations to use, etc.